philipbrown/signature-php/README.md

 ```
 Update your packages with `composer update`.

+## What is HMAC-SHA authentication?
+HMAC-SHA authentication allows you to implement very simple key / secret authentication for your API using hashed signatures.

 ## Making a request
 ```php
 // The data you want to send to the API: